DDLS gifting The Smith Family and disadvantaged children’s education

 5. Volunteering and iTrack

 A number of DDLS staff have volunteered their time to offer mentoring support to high school students who may have limited access to role models and understanding of education, or even the world of work.
-DDLS Alliances Director, Gary Duffield, has been a mentor for The Smith Family for four years.
+DDLS Head of Vendor Partnerships, Gary Duffield, has been a mentor for The Smith Family for four years.
 He says, “It is a very humbling experience to get to know young people who come from financially disadvantaged areas of Australia.
 In my first year, I was genuinely shocked to discover that my mentee did not have access to either role models or the internet at home.”